François Duprat: Revisionist writings

 Duprat wrote a book on far right movements in France from 1940 to 1944, during the Collaborationist regime of Vichy.
-He also created a number of magazines and political reviews, including the Cahiers d'histoire du fascisme (History Notebooks on Fascism) and the Cahiers Européens-Notre Europe (European Notebooks - Our Europe), which also circulated denialist books or far right literature exalting the Third Reich.
+He also created a number of magazines and political reviews, including the Cahiers d'histoire du fascisme (History Notebooks on Fascism) and the Cahiers Européens-Notre Europe (European Notebooks – Our Europe), which also circulated denialist books or far right literature exalting the Third Reich.

 Death

 Duprat was killed on 18 March 1978, in a car-bomb explosion.
 His wife Jeanine was also injured in the attack, losing the use of her legs.
-He was finishing a book titled Argent et politique (Money and Politics) concerning the funding of right-wing and far-right political parties.
-There are many theories about the assassination, but historian Michel Winock notes that perpetrators and their motives have never been established; the police investigation into his assassination was inconclusive.
+Duprat was finishing a book entitled Argent et Politique (Money and Politics), concerning the funding of right-wing and far-right political parties, at the time of his death.
+Although there are many theories about Duprat's assassination, historian Michel Winock notes that neither the perpetrators nor their motives have ever been identified; the police investigation into Duprat's assassination was inconclusive.

 A Jewish "Remembrance Commando" and a "Jewish Revolutionary Group" immediately claimed responsibility for the murder.
-The perpetrators of the bombing were never found, while Jean-Pierre Bloch, director of the LICRA anti-racist NGO, condemned the killing.
+The perpetrators of the bombing were never found.
+Jean-Pierre Bloch, director of the LICRA anti-racist NGO, condemned the killing.

 In Génération Occident: de l'extrême droite à la droite, Frédéric Charpier alleged that the assassination could have been commissioned by a rival far right organisation.
 He recalled that Duprat had been excluded in 1967 from Occident after allegations that he was a police informant.
 According to Roger Faligot and Pascal Krop, Duprat was killed for his links with the Syrian government.

-Shortly before the assassination, Patrice Chairoff had published names and addresses of publishers which were tied to Duprat; one of the addresses happened to be his private residence.
+Shortly before the assassination, journalist Patrice Chairoff published the names and addresses of numerous far-right leaders in France; one of the addresses happened to be Duprat's private residence.